There are five anchorages within San Diego Bay that are

 Mooring Company has taken over administration of the

 moorages from the Port.
-Their address is 2040 Harbor
+Their address is 4980 North Harbor Drive, Suite 101,

 There are also transient mooring balls available